 2. Annihilation: Directed by Alex Garland

-The Plot: Lena, a biologist and former soldier, joins a mission to uncover what happened to her husband inside Area X -- a sinister and mysterious phenomenon that is expanding across the American coastline.
+The Plot: Lena, a biologist, and former soldier join a mission to uncover what happened to her husband inside Area X -- a sinister and mysterious phenomenon that is expanding across the American coastline.
 Once inside, the expedition discovers a world of mutated landscapes and creatures, as dangerous as it is beautiful, that threatens both their lives and their sanity.

 So, this film is wild from start to finish, bordering on something that is almost like a really bad psychedelic trip.
 If you watch the trailer, you expect some action-packed thriller, but in reality, that is not what you get when you watch a film.
 It stands on its own and though it might sound a bit pretentious, it is an art piece created to challenge the viewer.